apple/swift-nio/Sources/NIOCore/Docs.docc/swift-concurrency.md

 ```

 Next, we have to setup our bootstrap.
 We are adding a `NIOTypedApplicationProtocolNegotiationHandler`
-to each child channel's pipeline This handler is listening to user inbound events of the type `TLSUserEvent`
+to each child channel's pipeline.
+This handler listens for user inbound events of the type `TLSUserEvent`
 and then calls the provided closure with the result.
 In our example, we are handling either `string`
 or `byte` application protocols.
 Importantly, we now have to wrap the channel into a `NIOAsyncChannel` ourselves and
 return the finished `NIOProtocolNegotiationResult`.